 Making abnormal situations more normal.
 When you focus on curing an illness, you can often miss the other things a child needs, like their everyday routine, their education or drifting off to sleep in their own bed.
 That's why we’re adopting a holistic approach, which understand a child’s individual needs, rather than just their condition.

-We’ll look beyond what’s written on their chart, and help young people get better by surrounding them with the things they’re used to.
-Involving their family and friends, and putting play and nature and creativity at the heart of their therapy.
+We’ll help young people get better by surrounding them with the things they’re used to.
+We’ll involve their family and friends, put play and nature and creativity at the heart of their therapy and enable children to carry on with their education.
 We’ll look at the whole picture to give kids more opportunity to be kids.
-It’s important we do all we can to make something abnormal, that little bit more normal.
-Whether that’s enabling children to play, to maintain friendships, to access nature, to carry on with their education.
-We’ll provide individual care that goes beyond treating the illness and gives young people and their families the support and resilience they really need.

 Designed for children by children

 The hospital will not only be built for children and young people, but with them.
 We’re putting families at the heart of the design process, listening and responding to their views, from the way we lay out our wards and theatres through to what people see when they first walk into the hospital.

 Get involved in different aspects of the hospital project here.

 An illness doesn’t just affect a child, but everyone around them too — their parents, siblings, family and friends.
 It’s why we’ll consider their experience at all times, introducing parent rooms, kitchens to cook in together and space for quiet reflection and privacy.
 We’ll also draw on the expertise and compassion of our staff to provide all families with the confidence and support they need to manage these unusual situations in the best way they can.

 Find out more about the new hospital here.